chromium/chromium/docs/transcripts/wuwt-e01-pointers.md

 troubles.
 And it doesn't express as nicely what your intention is.
 A return, this thing, sometimes.
 And so in place of using this pointer plus bool, you can put that into a single type, return an `optional`.
-Similar for holding something as a field, where you want it to be held in line in your class, but you don't always have it present, you can do that with an `optional` now, where you would have probably used a pointer before.
+Similar for holding something as a field, where you want it to be held inline in your class, but you don't always have it present, you can do that with an `optional` now, where you would have probably used a pointer before.
 Or a `union` or something, but that gets even more tricky.
 And then another place you might use it as a